-Church sound systems take many forms, from simple PA systems switched on at the start of a service, to full blown sound system installations with a stage area for worship groups and dedicated space for the sound equipment.
+Church sound systems take many forms, from sound reinforcement systems switched on at the start of a service, to full blown audio visual systems with a stage area for worship groups and projection equipment.

 Church buildings also vary and include traditional church or chapel designs, modern buildings designed with amplification in mind, and school halls or converted industrial units.

 Choosing the right kind of mixer for churches

 If you do not have anyone to operate your system during services and it has to be switched on before and after use then a simple "inline" mixer could be a good choice.

 Where there is not always an operator for the sound system a smart mixer that automatically detects the volume levels from each microphone makes an even better choice .

 The best microphones for use with lecterns are high quality condenser microphones on flexible stems (Gooseneck microphones) .

 Radio mics are also very good if used correctly.